 How is The Doctor of Excellence Eligibility Evaluated?

-The minimum age to apply for the Doctor of Excellence is 30 years.
+The minimum age to apply for the Doctor of Excellence is 30 years (for bachelor graduates, 25).
 For the evaluation of the candidate, to validate the admissibility to the Doctor of Excellence award, the commission established a standard based on the HPS™ (EAHEA Honorary Point System).
 Eligibility is based on the critical reading of the candidate´s Curriculum Vitae.
 To obtain the Doctorate of Excellence, at least 120 HPS™ must be obtained.
 To avoid discrimination of any kind, the commission assesses the merits of the candidate regarding any area of knowledge, art, culture, professions, science, sport, without any social, religious, political, or citizenship discrimination.

 The HPS™ are assigned based on the candidate´s CV without distinction of the cultural area and can be assigned for human, social, artistic, literary, scientific, technological, literary merits.
 Reaching the necessary HPS™ does not oblige European Agency for Higher Education and Accreditation to confer the Doctor of Excellence Honoris Causa.

 Some examples of distribution of credit points based on the interpretation of the CV and documentary evidence: